-Custodial Care:

-This is care that does not require access to the full spectrum of services performed by licensed health care professionals that is available 24 hours a day in facility-based settings to avoid imminent, serious, medical or psychiatric consequences.
-In determining whether a person is receiving custodial care, we consider the level of care and medical supervision required and furnished, and whether the treatment is designed to improve or maintain the current level of function.
-We do not base the decision on diagnosis, type of condition, degree of functional limitation, or rehabilitation potential.
+Custodial Care: Care that does not require access to the full spectrum of services performed by licensed health care professionals that is available 24 hours a day in facility-based settings to avoid imminent, serious, medical or psychiatric consequences.
+In determining whether a person is receiving custodial care, New Directions considers the level of care and medical supervision required and furnished, and whether the treatment is designed to improve or maintain the current level of function.
+The decision on if care is Custodial is not based on member diagnosis, type of condition, degree of functional limitation, or rehabilitation potential.
+Custodial Care could also be provided in the patient's home, however defined.